colinmarc/mario/README.md

 Mario.py
 ========

 This is a convenience library for binary and text streams.
 It really only works with the former right now.
-It should work in Python 2.7-3.x.
+It should work in Python 2.7 to 3.x.

-**warning: very little works yet!**
+**warning: nothing works yet.**

 Usage:
 -----------